Skip to content

 Blackthorn

-Blackthorn bursts into flower in March with white blossom appearing before the leaves.
-You can find it in hedgerows and scrub, and it likes to be in bright sunlight.
+Blackthorn bursts into flower in February and March with white blossom appearing before the leaves.
+The petals are oval and long stamens tumble out from the centre.
+You can find it in hedgerows and scrub.

 Open white blossom flowers each with five, small, cup-shaped petals, and brown-tipped stamens, set against dark green leaves